 Nicholas Comninellis’ Presentations

-Dr. Comninellis’ most in-demand presentations include:
+Dr. Comninellis’ most popular presentations include:

 Serving The Forgotten

 Abstract: Leaders in government, ethics, and healthcare agree on the imperative of health for all people.
 But while enormous gains have been made towards this end, today there exist multitudes of forgotten people who suffer preventable diseases and receive no healthcare.
 These forgotten people often include immigrants, refugees, minorities, elderly, disabled, non-English speakers, urban and rural poor, and victims of disaster and war.
 In their defense, health leaders must become effective advocates – rallying resources on their behalf.
 Health leaders must also prioritize prevention and treatment of forgotten diseases like measles, leprosy, vitamin A deficiency, polio and tetanus.